sftcd/cs2014/examples/shell/README.md

 - Make it faster!
 Lots of scope for playing there.

 As I said, that script isn't that interesting but happened to be timely, so I added it here.
+One question for you though - any idea why I chose the ```-c``` argument to grep?
+Answers on a postcard please:-)

 ------------------------------------------------------